USRSE/usrse.github.io/_posts/2020-10-13-community-call-dei.md

 posted_by: Nicole Brewer, Daniel S. Katz, Sandra Gesing, Ian Cosden, Chris Hill
 ---

 On October 8, 2020, the US-RSE Organization held a community call on "US-RSE's role in promoting Diversity, Equity and Inclusion".
-The goal of the call was to have an open discussion about what steps US-RSE might take in promoting diversity in our profession, both within the US-RSE organization and externally through outreach to the broader community, and if the participants in the call supported the idea of taking such steps.
+The goal of the call was to have an open discussion about what steps US-RSE might take in promoting diversity within the US-RSE organization and externally in our profession through outreach to the broader community, and to determine if the participants in the call supported the idea of taking such steps.

 ### Call Overview & Synopsis